justarandomgeek/factorio-computer/Readme.md

 ### NixieTerm

 NixieTerm is a multi-line Alpha Nixie display.
-It can be accessed as an array of bit-packed strings in memory starting at [500], or the lowermost row can be accessed as a rNixie, and shifted upward.
+It can be accessed as an array of bit-packed strings in memory starting at `[500]`, or the lowermost row can be accessed as a `rNixie`, and shifted upward.

 Any signals written in register mode will be added to the sum for the lowermost row.
 Writing `signal-grey` will shift all rows upward and clear the lower row.
 Color signals may be bit-packed along with characters.